BenjaminHansenMortensen/Oblivious-Private-Database-Search/README.md

 whether the user's input matches any values in the records.
 The second type is a semantic search which uses a Large Language Model to create vector embeddings of the records and the user's input, to capture their semantics.
 Close vectors imply semantic likeness.

+This application is a part of my master's thesis which can be found at https://github.com/BenjaminHansenMortensen/MasterThesis-PrivateDatbaseSearch.

 ## MP-SPDZ Setup

 To get started we need to [download MP-SPDZ](https://github.com/data61/MP-SPDZ/releases).
 It is recommended to do so on an Ubuntu system, and